Curriculum Vitae

 The research intended to implement routines in User Space and Kernel Space on a Linux-based distribution and, also, in Linux real-time patches, such as Xenomai and PREEMPT RT in order to evaluate the latency time, jitter, and worst-case response time of the system on the Beaglebone Black.

-Also I helped Professor Dr. Glauco Caurin during the first semester of 2021 in the Embedded Systems Course (SEM 0544) at the University of S ̃ao Paulo and planned classes involving Linux Device Drivers.
+Also, I helped Professor Dr. Glauco Caurin during the first semester of 2021 in the Embedded Systems Course (SEM 0544) at the University of S ̃ao Paulo and planned classes involving Linux Device Drivers.

 Open Source Experience

-Igalia Coding Experience (2022 - present)
+Igalia Coding Experience (2022 - 2023)

 During the Igalia Coding Experience, I worked on increasing the IGT test coverage on DRM/V3D kernel driver.
 This involved understanding the inner workings of the DRM/V3D kernel driver and, also, understanding its usage on Mesa.

 During the second round of the Igalia CE, I rewrote the Virtual GEM (VGEM) driver in Rust, helping the Rust for Linux project to develop more safe abstractions for the Kernel.
+Moreover, I implemented Plane Rotation on VKMS, which gave me some experience with KMS.

 Google Summer of Code (2022)

-Google Summer of Code is a global, online program focused on bringing new contributors into open source software development.
+Google Summer of Code is a global, online program focused on bringing new contributors into open-source software development.
 I was accepted as a X.Org Foundation contributor in GSoC 2022.

 I developed unit tests for the display core of the AMDGPU kernel driver with the use of the KUnit framework.
 My Final Report is available here.
 Moreover, I converted the DRM selftests to KUnit unit tests.
 I also parameterized the unit tests and fixed build issues.